Nashville Police Officer Andrew Delke Charged With Homicide For Shooting Suspect Daniel Hambrick As He Ran

 Initially, a magistrate judge determined there was not enough evidence for Delke to be charged with homicide.
 However, a General Sessions judge did find probable cause, and signed a warrant for Delke’s arrest.
 The Nashville Chief of Police, Steve Anderson, reviewed the video and said he found the contents “disturbing.”
 However, he said he feels confident that the Nashville Police Department and its officers do not discriminate based on skin color.

-The Tennessean reported that Delke shot Hambrick three times in total – once in the head, and twice in the back, as he ran away.
+The Tennessean reported that Delke shot Hambrick three times in total; once in the head, and twice in the back, as he ran away.

 The charges brought against Hambrick could bring about a huge change in policy at the Metro Nashville Police Department.
-Until Delke, no officers (at least not in recent history) have ever been with homicide for a shooting that occurred while on duty.
+Until Delke, no officers (at least not in recent history) have ever been charged with homicide for a shooting that occurred while on duty.

 “In August, I spoke with Daniel Hambrick’s mother to express my condolences for her loss.
 I assured her that we would show respect for the life of her son, because his life mattered,” said Nashville Mayor David Briley in a statement.
 “At that time, Ms. Hambrick asked for justice for Daniel.
 The District Attorney’s decision to file charges in this case is a necessary step toward that end.”